moozer/PlaskData/pages/2014S/ITT2 NW/Project HID/02_Teaching goals.md

 * Present technical information in writing
 * Gather necessary information related to a defined problem
+* Design simple systems including user interfaces
 * Configure, troubleshoot and monitor simple networks
-* Do structured project management.
+* Do structured project management
-* Do relevant project documentation.
+* Do relevant project documentation
 * Find and use relevant software libraries